 There are also a lot of other terms you’ll hear, such as “cloud hosting”.
 This does have a meaning, but it’s usually used incorrectly as just a buzz word in most contexts.
 It might mean that it’s built on a “cloud” platform such as Amazon Web Services (AWS), but not always.
 Always ask questions to get past the marketing-speak.

 We haven’t mentioned dedicated servers, but this means you get a physical server all to yourself.
 These usually cost more, and something you won’t find everyone offering.

 In recent years we’ve seen the rise of specialised WordPress hosting services, and pretty much every mainstream provider now offers some form of “WordPress” hosting product.
 In my experience, when it comes to the mass market hosting companies it’s mostly marketing hype and usually no different to their standard hosting when you scratch the surface.

-There are quite a few WordPress specialist hosts (WordPress VIP, Pagely, WP Engine to name a few), however you do pay a premium for the more reputable providers.
-These services range from shared hosting, albeit more WordPress-friendly, to services with a 24/7 support team dedicated to Enterprise level customers.
+In addition to the hosts above, there are quite a few WordPress specialist hosts (WordPress VIP, Pagely and WP Engine to name a few), however you do pay a premium for the more reputable providers.
+Note that unlike the companies above, these aren’t necessarily Australian, although it may be an option if you’re large enough.
+Their services range from shared hosting, albeit more WordPress-friendly, to services with a 24/7 support team dedicated to Enterprise level customers.
 If managed WordPress hosting is what you’re after, go along to your local WordPress Meetup and ask some of the regulars who they use and recommend.

 Support outside the scope of providing the hosting space and website maintenance is something only a few of the higher-end providers offer, and the most common complaint I hear when it comes to hosts.
 As mentioned above, the old saying “you get what pay for” definitely holds true for business-grade hosting.
 Make sure you do your research and shop around!